nmktad/fladdls/README.md

 2. Download and run the provided ready to run VM:

-    A. [VirtualBox VM](https://box.roc.cnam.fr/index.php/s/6rjHxcLgyNCTGyc) for x86 devices.
+    A. [Download VirtualBox VM](https://box.roc.cnam.fr/index.php/s/6rjHxcLgyNCTGyc) for x86 devices.

     Download the `FLADDPS-Demo.ova` file.

     Open VirtualBox and import it: File -> Import Appliance...
-(Ctrl + I), it will take some time.
-The VM needs at least 6GB (assign 8GB if its possible) of ram to run.
+(Ctrl + I).
+The import will take some time.
+The VM needs at least 6GB (assign 8GB if possible) of ram to run.
 You can change these settings in VirtualBox settings.

-    Start the VM (Username and Password: flad/flad).
+    Start the VM **(Username and Password: flad/flad)**.

-    B. The two files: [UTM VM main](https://box.roc.cnam.fr/index.php/s/eDLGZX4A9f9nrfe) `Flad_Demo_archive.zip` and [UTM VM part1](https://box.roc.cnam.fr/index.php/s/LcsExKfTaprqrgn) `Flad_Demo_archive.z01` are for arm MacBooks.
+    B. The two files: [Download UTM VM main](https://box.roc.cnam.fr/index.php/s/eDLGZX4A9f9nrfe) `Flad_Demo_archive.zip` and [Download UTM VM part1](https://box.roc.cnam.fr/index.php/s/LcsExKfTaprqrgn) `Flad_Demo_archive.z01` are for arm MacBooks.

-    Download the two Zip files and put them in the same folder.
+    Download the two Zip files and put them in the same folder:
     - You can use [The Unarchiver](https://theunarchiver.com/)  and extract the `.zip` file using GUI (It will combine them automatically).
     - Or use terminal:
     ```